-Pityriasis alba is a common skin disorder in children.
-The exact cause is unknown.
-However, it is thought that the condition may be associated with eczema, a common skin disorder that causes scaly, itchy rashes.
+Pityriasis alba is a skin disorder that mostly affects children and young adults.
+The exact cause of pityriasis alba is unknown.
+However, it’s believed that the condition may be associated with eczema, a common skin disorder that causes scaly, itchy rashes.

-People with pityriasis alba develop red, flaky patches on their skin that are round or oval in shape.
-The patches will usually clear up with moisturizing creams or may go away on their own, but often leave pale marks once the redness has faded.
+People with pityriasis alba develop red or pink patches on their skin that are usually round or oval in shape.
+The patches will usually clear up with moisturizing creams or go away on their own.
+However, they often leave pale marks on the skin after the redness has faded.

-The exact cause of pityriasis alba is not known.
-According to a 2009 review published in Pediatric Health, pityriasis alba is commonly considered a mild form of atopic dermatitis or eczema (Guareschi, et al., 2009).
+The exact cause of pityriasis alba isn’t known.
+However, it’s commonly considered a mild form of atopic dermatitis.
+Atopic dermatitis is a type of eczema.

 Pityriasis alba is most common in children and adolescents.
-It is estimated to occur in 2 to 5 percent of children and is most frequently seen in children between 6 and 12 years old.
-The disorder is found all over the world, but may be more common in developing countries (Guareschi, et al., 2009).
+It occurs in approximately 2 to 5 percent of children.
+It’s most frequently seen in children between ages 6 and 12.
+It’s also very common in children with atopic dermatitis, an itchy inflammation of the skin.

-No treatment is required and the patches will eventually go away.
-A doctor may prescribe a moisturizing cream or topical steroid cream such as hydrocortisone to help reduce skin discoloration or to help with any dryness or itchiness.
+No treatment is required for pityriasis alba.
+The patches will usually go away with time.
+Your doctor may also prescribe a moisturizing cream or topical steroid cream such as hydrocortisone to treat the condition.
+In some cases, your doctor may prescribe a non-steroid cream, such as pimecrolimus.
+Both types of creams can help reduce skin discoloration and relieve any dryness, scaling, or itchiness.